Parks & Public Lands |

 encourage you to ask your community board to select a time and date for

 a meeting in your community and email that information to

-draft of the Village with a Vision/2011 power point presentation can be
+The Village with a Vision/2013 power point presentation can be